 Vulnerability hangover is a term used to describe the unpleasant feelings you may have after sharing your deepest emotions, needs, or desires.
-Opening your heart to others can be scary, and it’s normal to have doubts and second thoughts about being so honest.
-Vulnerability hangovers often include feelings of anxiety, so developing healthy coping skills is beneficial.
+Opening your heart to others can be scary, and having doubts and second thoughts about being so honest is normal.
+Vulnerability hangovers often result in anxiety, so developing healthy coping skills can help you recover and stay grounded.

 What Is a Vulnerability Hangover?

-A vulnerability hangover, a term first coined by Brené Brown, occurs after one is open and honest with others about how they are feeling.1 While it’s generally good to express one’s emotions truthfully, sometimes a person may feel that they have shared too much.
-They may experience bouts of anxiety related to fears that they’ve risked too much exposure.
-For some, vulnerability is so scary that they pull back from others in order to protect themselves.
+A vulnerability hangover, a term first coined by Brené Brown, occurs after individuals are open and honest with others about their feelings.1 While expressing emotions truthfully is good, sometimes a person may feel they have shared too much.
+They may experience bouts of anxiety because they feel overexposed.
+For some, vulnerability leads to pulling back from others to protect themselves.
 Being open can generate physiological responses including a rapid heartbeat, sweating, shakiness, or feelings of nausea.

-Weighing the pros and cons of being vulnerable can be emotionally exhausting due to the potential weight and fallout that exposure can carry.
+Weighing the pros and cons of being vulnerable can be emotionally exhausting due to the potential weight and fallout such exposure can carry.
 Once we’ve put our words out there, we can’t take them back.
 The worry about having said too much can take a heavy emotional toll.
-It’s not unusual to experience a vulnerability hangover, although some people are more prone to them than others, including introverts and highly sensitive people
+Some people are more prone to vulnerability hangovers than others, such as introverts and highly sensitive people.

 Why Do Vulnerability Hangovers Happen?

-Some people believe vulnerability is a weakness or fear being rejected and made fun of for their thoughts and feelings.
-Others may suffer from imposter syndrome, which describes the self-doubt a person has about their own competence or ability.
+Some people believe vulnerability is a weakness or fear being rejected for their thoughts and feelings.
+Others may suffer from imposter syndrome, which describes the self-doubt they have about their own competence or ability.
 Individuals may experience vulnerability hangovers after sharing not only with people they don’t know well, but with family, friends, helping professionals, and other loved ones.
-Individuals with low self-esteem or rejection sensitive dysphoria may be more prone to vulnerability hangovers.
+Those with low self-esteem or rejection sensitive dysphoria may also more prone to this experience.

 Signs of a Vulnerability Hangover